Mounjaro vs Retatrutide: What to Know

 | Drug class | Dual GIP/GLP-1 agonist | Triple GIP/GLP-1/Glucagon agonist |

-| FDA approval | Type 2 diabetes (approved) | In clinical trials |
+| FDA approval | Type 2 diabetes (approved); obesity off-label | Phase 3 trials (three positive results as of May 2026) |

 | Dosing | Once weekly | Once weekly (in trials) |

-| Status | Available now | Not yet FDA-approved |
+| Status | Available by prescription | Not available — investigational |

 What Is Retatrutide?